Dog & Cat Dental Cleaning and Extractions in Seattle, WA

 Abdominal X-rays | $519.60 | $400 |

-Many corporate clinics charge separately for fluids, meds, anesthesia, and more.
-Holly Vet Clinic offers one flat rate—always with a detailed breakdown before you commit.
+Many corporate clinics charge separately for fluids, medications, anesthesia, and more.
+Holly Vet Clinic offers one flat rate with a detailed breakdown before you commit.

 Why Pet Owners Trust Our Transparent Pricing